THE WARRANTY OF HABITABILITY

 Lead poisoning is a dangerous health problem for many tenants, especially children.
 Lead poisoning is the presence of too much lead in the body.
 Children and unborn babies are particularly at risk of harm from lead poisoning since their bodies and nervous systems are still developing.
 Lead poisoning can cause serious physical and mental harm to adults and children.
 Don’t wait to do something about it if you think you or your children may be exposed to lead in your apartment or home.

-A person can be poisoned by eating lead or breathing lead dust.
-Tenants—especially children under 6—are frequently poisoned by the paint in their apartment or house.
+A person can be poisoned by eating, drinking, or breathing lead or lead dust.
+Tenants—especially children under six—are especially at risk for being poisoned by the water from the faucet or by paint in their apartment or house.
 Until 1978, lead was used in house paints.
 In older buildings, there is usually a lot of lead paint.
 Peeling or cracking paint in older houses and apartments can be dangerous.
 Outside paint can also have lead in it.
 Peeling paint on the outside of houses or porches can fall on the ground.

 Lead can enter your or your children’s bodies by breathing air with lead dust in it.
 Scraping paint off walls or vacuuming up paint chips from floors can spread lead dust around the house.
 Lead can poison an unborn child if the mother breathes lead dust.